mlazarovits/fastjet-analysis/README.md

 # jet-timing-analysis
-Repository for jet clustering and analysis with timing.
+Repository for jet clustering with timing and analysis.

 ## Dependencies
 - ROOT